You know, between things like looking the other way in regards to education (I'm

 success of any endeavor.

 Why?
-Because research takes years, but the leadership of government oversight committees
+Because research takes many years, sometimes decades, but the leadership of government oversight committees

 (local, state, or fed, take your pick) can change every two years, sometimes less.
 And more to the point, oversight